Writing Tests

 used to assert that an actual value matches an expected value.

-autoloading, environment configuration, temporary directory creation, helpers and similar.
-Every test loads the bootstrap and pays
+environment configuration, temporary directory creation, helper functions, and the like.
+All tests load the bootstrap and then

 <?php